-Located on the riverfront in downtown Henderson, The Depot Community Room stands as an example of the city's commitment to preserving the past while embracing the future.
-The building is a replica of the 1901 train depot.
+Located on the beautiful riverfront in downtown Henderson, The Depot Community Room stands as an example of the city's commitment to preserving the past while embracing the future.
+The building is a replica of the 1901 L&N passenger train depot.

-We feature images and artifacts on Henderson's history as well as seasonal, rotating exhibits.
-The room is also home to a working train set, an original John James Audubon print and W.C.
+We feature images and artifacts of Henderson's history as well as seasonal, rotating exhibits.
+The room is also home to a working model train display, an original John James Audubon print, and W.C.
 Handy's trumpet and sheet music.

 Henderson's history comes alive during fun and interactive events throughout the year.
-Major events include monthly walking tours, River Heritage Day, Folklife Festival, Fernwood Cemetery Walking Tour, and Spooks & Legends Walking Tour.
+Major events include monthly walking/listening tours, Bluegrass in the Park Folklife Festival, Fernwood Cemetery Walking Tour, Storytelling Festival, and, new in 2020, Tavern Talk.

 The Depot Community Room is closed to the public at this time.
 While we continue to make plans for future activities and displays, we are temporarily halting our walking tours until further notice.
 Looking forward to welcoming all our friends when this pandemic event has ended.
 Stay safe everyone.